Morgan Freeman Suspended From Visa Endorsement Deal After Sexual Harassment Allegations

 Freeman had previously apologized for his actions in a statement.
 “Anyone who knows me or has worked with me knows I am not someone who would intentionally offend or knowingly make anyone feel uneasy,” Freeman told Variety in a statement.
 “I apologize to anyone who felt uncomfortable or disrespected — that was never my intent.”

 Not only have eight women revealed that Freeman allegedly made remarks about their body or touched them inappropriately, eight other witnesses confirmed this behavior.
-One production assistant on the set of Going In Style claimed the Academy Award-winning actor repeatedly tried to “lift up my skirt and asking if I was wearing underwear.”
+One production assistant on the set of Going In Style claimed the Academy Award-winning actor allegedly repeatedly tried to “lift up my skirt and asking if I was wearing underwear.”
 In addition, SAG-Aftra is currently reviewing these claims too, as Freeman is the union’s choice for their upcoming Lifetime Achievement Award this upcoming January.
 SAG-Aftra released the following statement: “Any accused person has the right to due process, but it is our starting point to believe the courageous voices who come forward to report incidents of harassment.”